Ingest Data from Next-Generation Firewall - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Connection is established regardless of the firewall credential status and can take up to several minutes, select Sync now to refresh your instances.

 6. Validate that your data is streaming.
+It might be necessary to create traffic before you verify data streaming.

 To ensure the data is streaming into your tenant: